 The SEN Team consists of:

-The school has a specialist unit for students with visual impairments (VI), which provides support for Students with significant Vision Impairment who have Education Health and Care Plans.
-VI staff oversee and support the meeting of the academic and social needs of students with VI.
-The team consists of a Teacher in Charge (0.8) of the VI Unit and experienced VI-trained LSAs.
-Please click here for further information.
+The school has a specialist unit for students with visual impairments (VI), which provides support for students who have Education Health and Care Plans (EHCP) for significant visual impairment.
+The VI team oversee and support the meeting of the academic and social needs of students with VI.
+The team consists of a Teacher of VI in training who is in charge of running the VI department and a team of VI specialist LSAs.

 For further detailed SEN information please download the following: